MoralCode/ErgPower/plan.md

 	used to augment the power from the erg to add more ways to power a house? (this is kinda the ultimate vision)
 	- Convert a real bike? (greenmicrogym already did this)

-# Materials
-## Tools

-- optical tachometer
-	- Homemadeparts
-	- IR emitter and receiver LED
-	- 10k pot
-	- black athletic tape
-	- Probably easier to just buy one and/or get someone who has one to collect the data

-## Parts
-- Stuff I already have lying around
-	- Arduino UNO
-	- 2.5mm audio jack to capture info from C2 provided cable/power generator
-	- some salvaged and unused 18650's from old laptop batteries

 # Research, Ideas and Brainstorming